 GENERAL MSC CRUISES Terms and ConditionsThese are the Terms and Conditions, which apply to your holiday package.
 Please read them carefully as you be bound by them.

 Roles of the parties

-“Agent” means the person or travel agency that either sells or offers for sale the Holiday Packages to you on its own behalf as a principal and an organiser; or makes available the Travel Services and Holiday Packages as an agent of MSC Cruises and the Company respectively (with the Company acting in the capacity described in these Booking Terms & Conditions).
+“Agent” means the person or travel agency that either sells or offers for sale the Travel Service(s) and Holiday Packages to you on its own behalf as a principal and an organiser; or makes available the Travel Services and Holiday Packages as an agent of MSC Cruises.

-“Booking” means the steps taken by the Passenger to purchase a Holiday Package, upon which the Passenger will enter into a Contract with MSC Cruises for the supply of the Travel Services which comprise the Holiday Package.
+“Booking” means the steps taken by the Passenger to purchase Travel Service(s) or a Holiday Package, upon which the Passenger will enter into a Contract with MSC Cruises for the supply of the Travel Service(s) or Holiday Package.

-“Booking Terms & Conditions” means these terms and conditions and the information contained in the relevant Company’s brochure, the Official Website and/or other information which will form the express terms of your Contract with MSC Cruises.
+“Booking Terms & Conditions” means these terms and conditions and the information contained in brochures, the Official Website and/or other information which will form the express terms of your Contract with MSC Cruises.